What is automatic sentiment analysis?

 Automatic sentiment analysis evaluates each mention captured by the Listen module and assigns it a sentiment of either positive, neutral, or negative.

 Users who have access to Listen and Measure can view and edit the sentiment on mentions.
 Non-users that receive email reports or share links of reports can view the sentiment on mentions.

-Our tonality tool is built around a data model, where the model has learned to interpret tonality by having processed a larger amount of data.
+Our sentiment, or tonality, tool is built around a data model, where the model has learned to interpret tonality by having processed a larger amount of data.
 We have different models for different languages.
 The model is a multi-class classification (with the classes positive, negative and neutral) where a binary classification has been used for each class.

 For these different types, we get different points for how positive or negative it is.
 Then, we interpret it - if the positive outweighs the negative, it becomes positive, and vice versa.

-All media types get Sentiment, but it works best on items with more text.
+All media types are analyzed for sentiment, but it works best on mentions with more text.

 How to change the sentiment on a mention:

 Step 1: Hover over the mention in the Listen feed or on a Measure report

 Step 2: Click the Sentiment dropdown list